 A Calder-Winning Rookie Campaign

-His rookie NHL season of 1973-74 was the Islanders’ sophomore one as franchise.
+His rookie NHL season of 1973-74 was the Islanders’ sophomore one as a franchise.
 Potvin helped the team make a significant jump their second time around, as they saw a 26-point improvement in the standings.
-The Islanders failed to make the playoffs (19-41-18), but earned themselves seven more victories and 12 more ties than they had achieved in their inaugural season.
+The Islanders failed to make the playoffs (19-41-18) but earned themselves seven more victories and 12 more ties than they had achieved in their inaugural season.

-Much of the credit for the Islanders improvement during that season can be attributed to Potvin.
+Much of the credit for the Islanders’ improvement during that season can be attributed to Potvin.
 He not only led the entire team in scoring (17-37-54 in 77 games), but his 37 helpers were most on the team as well.
 Potvin was not just about scoring either.
 He accumulated 175 penalty minutes, which were second only to Garry Howatt’s 204 on the team.
-Potvin’s PIMs were also the seventh-highest that season in entire NHL.
+Potvin’s PIMs were also the seventh-highest that season in the entire NHL.

 Such a solid first-time performance would see him named the Calder Trophy recipient as the league’s Rookie of the Year.
 This marked the first time that a defender won the trophy since Orr brought it home in the 1966-67 season.